TheRealRafael00/Cwabs/README.md

 To scan URLs using VirusTotal:

-1. Create an account at virustotal.com
+1. Create an account at virustotal.com.

-2. Navigate to your dashboard and copy your API key
+2. Copy your API key from your dashboard.

-3. Run Cwabs and paste the key when prompted
-→ Your key will be saved locally for future scans.
+3. When prompted by Cwabs, paste your API key.
+The tool will save it locally for future scans.